rpablos/FastJSON/README.md

   - Alphabets
   - Algorithms
 - Efficient codification of small unsigned integers
+- Optionally, arbitrary attachments can be included in a fast json encoding.
+Very useful to attach data related to the json document.
 - Utility class for supporting for org.json package classes (`JSONObject` and `JSONArray`), used in android development.

 #### Example of size ####